+August: “So, you’ll be applying for a job, then?” my friend says to me.
 I cough up a little beer as I process his words.
 I’m heading into the last year of my M.F.A., and have a few things to show for it: teaching experience, a handful of connections, a few publications here and there, … Continue reading The Final Ten Months of the M.F.A.